Qualified and Effective License Defense Before the California

 Protecting Your Insurance License Against Disciplinary Action and Claims of Misconduct

-If the CDI has initiated an investigation or disciplinary proceeding against you, retaining experienced and skilled legal counsel such as Gould & Hahn will make a vital difference in the outcome of your case.
-Gould & Hahn has assisted insurance agents and brokers in protecting their professional livelihoods since 1995.
+If the CDI has initiated an investigation or disciplinary proceeding against you, retaining experienced and skilled insurance license attorney legal counsel such as Gould, Hahn, & Reinhardt will make a vital difference in the outcome of your case.
+Gould, Hahn, & Reinhardt has assisted insurance agents and brokers in protecting their professional livelihoods since 1995.
 Contact us now to learn how we can put our experience to use for you.

 Summary Revocation of a License

 Unlike other California licensing agencies, the Department of Insurance has the authority to summarily revoke, meaning immediately revoke a license without a hearing if the licensee has been convicted of a felony, a misdemeanor violation of insurance law, or has had a previous license revoked or denied within the past five years.
 The CDI interprets this authority in the broadest possible way and it is not uncommon for licensees to learn, without any previous notice, that their license has been revoked or summarily suspended after entering into a Settlement Agreement with FINRA or learning that criminal charges have been filed.
-If you have received a Summary Suspension or Revocation of your license, contact Gould & Hahn immediately.
-Gould & Hahn has successfully challenged such orders and had the license reinstated pending a fair hearing on the charges.
+If you have received a Summary Suspension or Revocation of your license, contact a insurance license attorney at Gould, Hahn, & Reinhardt immediately.
+Gould, Hahn, & Reinhardt has successfully challenged such orders and had the license reinstated pending a fair hearing on the charges.

 Written Consent Pursuant to USC Section 1033